 The RAC, an informal partnership, has realized many benefits including opening the lines of communication between various water-related agencies and organizations and providing opportunities to collaborate, maximize benefits, and realize both a cost savings and improvement in project efficiency.
-In addition, public participants in the IRWM process have established a regular presence at workshops and RAC meetings, and have provided constructive feedback.

-The RAC and interested parties offered letters of support for the IRWM Program and the Region Acceptance Process Application.
+The RAC and interested parties have offered letters of support for the IRWM Program and the Region Acceptance Process Application.
 The RWMG has sent letters of support on behalf of the Upper Santa Margarita Planning Region's grant applications.
 Partnerships and letters of support help strengthen the basis for the IRWM Plan, support IRWM Plan implementation, and provide a network for the dissemination of information and for the solicitation of region-wide support.
+Additionally, letters have been sent in support of state legislation and in response to DWR's IRWM Program materials.